RileyXX/PlexPreferNonForcedSubs/README.md

 2. Run `python -m pip install PlexPreferNonForcedSubs` in command line.
 3. Make sure Plex media server is running then run the script using `PlexPreferNonForcedSubs` in command line.
 4. On first run the script will ask you to fill in your [Plex token](https://www.plexopedia.com/plex-media-server/general/plex-token/).
 Your token will be saved locally in the same folder as token.txt.
-5. Done
+5. Done.

-_Note: This script should work on any OS where Python is installed (Windows, MacOS and Linux etc)._
+_See [below](https://github.com/RileyXX/PlexPreferNonForcedSubs#run) for details on how to run, update and uninstall._

 ### Run:
 `PlexPreferNonForcedSubs` in command line.